What is BP Logix?

 Who uses BP Logix?

-BP Logix is a software that is available across the University of Wisconsin system.
-This platform is used to transition processes to a digital workflow from legacy methods such as paper or other software solutions.
+BP Logix is software that is available across the University of Wisconsin system.
+This platform is used to provide digital workflow processes and has been used to transition legacy methods such as paper or other software solutions.
 Any new requests for digital forms and workflow are developed using BP Logix Process Director.
-These forms are deployed and available on a profile called UWRF BP Logix Profile (https://uwrf.bplogix.net) and may be used by students, faculty and staff and the general public.
+These forms are deployed and available to students, faculty and staff on a profile called UWRF BP Logix Profile (https://uwrf.bplogix.net).
+The forms may be used by students, faculty and staff and the general public.
 Profiles, permissions and workflow control which forms each group will be able to use.

 How do I access BP Logix Forms?